Examples of Wix Websites For Small Business

 Visuals-based businesses require a clean, attractive online presence to complement the beauty of their work.
-Professional photographer Kate Tomylina achieves this with her elegantly designed Kate Flora Photography website, which pairs a fixed navigation menu in the homepage header with an animated, blinking eye logo.
+Kate Flora Photography achieves this with her elegantly designed Kate Flora Photography website, which pairs a fixed navigation menu in the homepage header with an animated, blinking eye logo.

 Each button in the navigation menu turns pink when visitors hover over them.
 From here, visitors can access an “About” page that provides more information about Ms. Tomylina, a photo gallery divided into seven sections by a drop-down menu, and a “Contact” page.

 The bulk of the homepage features a grid of photos without text, allowing the work to speak for itself.

 Below this stunning collection of photos, a simple footer includes social media icons that link to this photographer’s Instagram and Facebook accounts.

 Want to improve your portfolio’s search engine ranking?
 Check out our Search Engine Optimization (SEO 101) article to learn how to build an SEO-friendly website.

 Businesses that offer services, such as fitness training or yoga, need websites that make it easy for customers to find pricing information and schedule a session.
 The homepage header on the Donna’s Running Club site features a navigation menu that prominently displays options for booking sessions, reviewing pricing, finding locations, and contacting the business.
 It also includes a Facebook icon and buttons to sign up and to download the Donna’s Running Club app.

 The rest of the homepage uses parallax scrolling — an effect in which the foreground and background scroll at different speeds to create the illusion of depth.
 The website pairs this effect with simple photo grids that have alternating white and pink backgrounds for a clean, yet eye-catching appearance.